 Managing Encrypted Volumes

-If the Encryption box is checked during the creation of a pool, additional buttons appear in the entry for the pool in Storage \rightarrow Volumes \rightarrow View Volumes.
-An example is shown in Figure 8.15.
+If you check the "Encryption" box during the creation of a pool, five additional buttons will be added to the entry for the pool in $Storage \rightarrow Volumes \rightarrow View Volumes$.
+An example is seen in Figure 8.10.